with-labs/popspace/README.md

 You'll need 2 S3 buckets to run the app, one for wallpapers and one for user file uploads.

-You're gonna groan, but currently the user file upload bucket needs public access.
+Currently the user file upload bucket needs public access.
 There's currently no configuration to setup a separate host origin for user files, so you can't put them behind a CDN and restrict access.
 The user file upload system uses older uploading code, whereas the newer wallpapers feature relies on the file upload library that also lives in this repo and supports CloudFront or other custom serving origins.

 Bucket setup must allow CORS access from the origin you use to host the app.
 That will depend on your own hosting!
 You should also review the policies and configurations below carefully and determine if you can adopt a more strict policy for your usage.